-Plugins are an important component in the WordPress ecosystem.
+WordPress plugins are small pieces of software used to add new features to a WP site.
+They are an important component in the WordPress ecosystem.
 With plugins, you can make your WordPress sites function as you really want them to without writing any code.

 The drawback, however, with using plugins is that they might end up conflicting with each other.
 Technically, this is referred to as plugin conflict.

 Conflicts are of 3 major forms.
-It could be that a plugin conflicts with another installed plugin in your WordPress site.
+It could be that a plugin conflicts with another installed plugin on your WordPress site.
 Other times, it happens when an installed theme conflict with a plugin.
 It could also be as a result of a plugin conflicting with core WordPress files.

 Whatever the reason, plugin conflict is always an unpleasant experience.
 Depending on the severity of the conflict, you will experience certain symptoms or errors in your site.